What is the Green Plot Ratio?

 The increased use of plants in urban design drives health and well being benefits, affects the quality of the air in our city and can contribute towards decreasing the effect of heat islands.

-If you’d like to know more about implementing GPR on an upcoming project, contact Scott Henson Architect.
+If you’d like to know more, contact Scott Henson Architect.
 By creating more efficient buildings in NYC with the use of GPR, we are working to help reduce the contribution of carbon emissions in the city.